Ni2M/AI-agent/README.md

 ### User Interface
 For interactive agent and being able to pass image and text data, I created the user interface utilizing open source package [Gradio](https://www.gradio.app/guides/quickstart).
 Gradio's [`ChatInterface`](https://www.gradio.app/docs/gradio/chatinterface) is a high-level abstraction for creating chatbot UIs.
 In just a few lines of codes it can create a web-based demo around a chatbot model.
 Here I created a run_agent function that is passed to Gradio's ChatInterface.
 The UI can be used within a jupyter notebook.

->Note: More information on sharing UI demos and gradio apps using can be found in Gradio's [reference](https://www.gradio.app/guides/sharing-your-app).

 # Agent's documentation
 More details on the agent's API and codes are provided in `AI-agent-doc.ipynb`.